 Upon successful completion of this course it is expected that graduates will be able to:

 Where a student's skill or knowledge is found to be inadequate, access to the clinical component of the unit will be denied.
-A student may be withdrawn from a clinical practicum if required skills and knowledge are deemed inadequate, or on other grounds deemed appropriate by the head of school.
+A student may be withdrawn from a clinical practicum if required skills and knowledge are deemed inadequate, or on other grounds deemed appropriate by the Director of Psychology Programs.

-Students are responsible for all uniform and equipment, travel and accommodation expenses incurred during clinical placement and will be notified regarding purchase arrangements upon commencement.
+Students are responsible for all uniform, equipment, travel and accommodation expenses incurred during clinical placement and will be notified regarding purchase arrangements upon commencement.

-The course comprises advanced coursework, supervised practica and a research thesis.
+The course comprises advanced coursework, supervised practica and a minor research thesis.

 In the second year (full-time) or third and fourth years (part-time), students undertake supervised practica and complete a research thesis on a topic relevant to the discipline of counselling psychology.

-To satisfy entry requirements for doctoral-level studies (PhD), applicants need to have completed research at either master's or honours level.
-Master of Psychology by coursework candidates who wish to proceed to a doctoral course must achieve a grade of distinction or higher for the research thesis and an average of distinction or higher in the coursework units for doctoral-level eligibility.
+To satisfy entry requirements for doctoral studies (PhD), applicants need to have completed research at either master's or honours level.
+Master of Psychology by coursework candidates who wish to proceed to a doctoral course must achieve a grade of distinction or higher for the research thesis and an average of distinction or higher in the coursework units to be eligible for doctoral candidature.
 Students enrolled in the Master of Psychology (Counselling) who achieve a high distinction average in two of the core units (one of which must be the research project unit) and a minimum overall average of distinction over all four core units will be eligible to apply for articulation to the combined Master of Psychology (Counselling)/Doctor of Philosophy program.

 Master of Psychology (Counselling)